NethServer/docs/administrator-manual/en/mail.rst

 The :dfn:`disclaimer` is a fixed text and can only be *attached* (not added) to messages by the mail server.

-This technique allows you to maintain the integrity of the message in case of using digital signature.
+This technique allows maintaining the integrity of the message in case of using digital signature.

 Disclaimer example: ::